wbthomason/pdf-scribe.nvim/README.md

 You will need `LuaJIT` (if you're using this with Neovim, it's baked in), `poppler-glib`, `GObject`, and `GLib` installed on your machine.

+If you're using Neovim, it needs to be v0.4.3+ (I think - might need to be later).

 ## Installation

 Once you have the dependencies installed, use your preferred Neovim package manager.
 With